hitoshi-watase/sercrod/docs/reference/directives/textContent.md

    - `*if` / `n-if`, `*elseif` / `*else`, `*switch` / `n-switch`, `*each` / `n-each`, `*for` / `n-for`, and similar control directives run at higher stages.
    - If a structural directive decides to drop or replace the element, `*textContent` does not run.

-2. Nablla host checks and other element-level decisions.
+2. Sercrod host checks and other element-level decisions.

 3. Rendering of a concrete DOM element (`el`) for this template node.